AdobeDocs/experience-manager-htl.en/help/using/getting-started.md

 The best and most elegant way to pass data to the client in general, but even more so with HTL, is to use `data` attributes.

-The following example shows how the logic (which could also be written in Java) can be used to conveniently serialize to JSON the object that is to be passed to the client, which can then easily be placed into a `data` attribute:
+The following example demonstrates how to serialize an object to JSON (also possible in Java) for passing to the client.
+It can then be easily placed into a `data` attribute:

 ```xml
 <!--/* template.html file: */-->